Antiochus of Ascalon: Ancient

 Antiochus was called the founder of the "fifth Academy," in the same way that Philo was called the founder of the fourth.
 This split occurred just before the First Mithridatic War began in 88, which would lead to the destruction of the academy in 86.
 During this time, Antiochus was resident in Alexandria.
 He had returned to Athens by the time Cicero studied there in 79, and he seems to have died around 68, after which time his brother Aristus of Ascalon succeeded him as head of the school.
 Apparently he hardly deviated from the teaching of Antiochus.
 With his death, Antiochus' "Old Academy" seems to have perished as an institution; in any case, nothing is known of other scholars.

 The aftermath of Antiochus' philosophy in antiquity was largely due to his significant influence on his two very prominent Roman disciples, Cicero and Varro.
 He also indirectly influenced the republican politician Marcus Junius Brutus, who played an important role in the assassination of Caesar and the civil war that followed.
 Brutus was a student and friend of Aristos and an admirer of Antiochus, but did not know him personally.
 He wrote several philosophical works.
-In his treatise On Virtue, which is lost today, he followed closely the ethics of Antioch us.
+In his treatise On Virtue, which is lost today, he followed closely the ethics of Antiochus.
 Although Cicero does not agree with Antiochus' criticism of skepticism, he paints a very positive picture of his personality.
 He praises his exceptional talent and education, his intelligence, his gentle, peaceful character and the persuasiveness of his demeanor.
 His nickname "the swan" (kýknos), which the late antique scholar Stephanos of Byzantium has handed down, probably referred to the rhetorical skills of the philosopher.
 Opponents of Antiochus insinuated that his motive for breaking with academic skepticism and founding his own school was lust for fame.
 Cicero and Plutarch mention such accusations.

 On the other hand, judgments in the Roman Empire were unfavorable.
 Plutarch indicated his disapproval only indirectly.
 The Middle Platonist Numenius of Apamea disliked Antiochus' proximity to the Stoa; he censured the introduction of numerous "foreign" (incompatible with Platonism) elements.
 The skeptic Sextus Empiricus, a representative of Pyrrhonic skepticism, held Antiochus for a Stoic who brought Stoic philosophy to the academy and taught it there.
 Augustine was particularly harsh when he referred to the rumors that Antiochus was motivated more by lust for glory than love of truth, who accomplished nothing of substance and polluted Platonism with stoic evil; the materialistic aspect of Antiochus' teaching could only meet with the sharpest opposition in Christian circles.